bloodchen/mx6doc/17-membership.md

 Activating your Maxthon Browser Membership is simple and straightforward.
 Follow these steps to unlock a world of enhanced browsing:

-1. **Visit the Membership Page:** Go to the [Maxthon Membership](https://www.maxthon.com/vip/) page on our website.
-2. **Choose Your Plan:** Select the membership plan that best fits your needs.
-We offer various plans to cater to different user requirements.
-3. **Sign Up or Log In:** If you're new to Maxthon, you'll need to [create an account](https://my.maxthon.com/).
+1. **Sign Up or Log In:** If you're new to Maxthon, you'll need to [create an account](https://my.maxthon.com/).
 Existing users can simply [log in](https://my.maxthon.com/).
+2. **Visit the Membership Page:** Go to the [Maxthon Membership](https://www.maxthon.com/vip/) page on our website.
-4. **Payment:** Complete the payment process to activate your membership.
+3. **Payment:** Complete the payment process to activate your membership.
 We support multiple payment methods for your convenience.

 ![Activate Maxthon Membership](images/17_00.jpg "=85%,85%")